gzholtkevych/distr_comp/PROJECT_IDEAS.md

 # Concepts

-A distributed algorithm is a complex of $n>1$ isolated local processes, whose set is denoted by $\mathbb P_n$, and a communication subsystem that provides the interaction of the processes by message exchanging only.
+A distributed algorithm is a complex of at least two isolated local processes interacting with one another by exchanging only messages and a communication subsystem providing this interaction.

+## Local Processes and Their Interaction

+Under building models of local processes, the following modeling presumptions are used.

+1. Each local process of a distributed algorithm is uniquely identified by some natural number called its logical identifier.
+2. The set of local processes does not change during performing the computational process specified by a distributed algorithm and is denoted by $\mathbb P_n$ where $n$ is the number of local processes.
+3. The set of logical identifiers of $\mathbb P_n$ equals $\\{1, 2,\ldots,n\\}$.
-Each process can send a message to some non-empty subset of other processes and this subset does not equal $\mathbb P_n$ in general.
+4. Each process can send a message to some non-empty subset of other processes and this subset does not equal $\mathbb P_n$ in general.
 So, a function $\mathop{\mathrm{neighbors}}:\mathbb P_n\to2^{\mathbb P_n}$ that associates such a subset with each process is needed.

-The function $\mathop{\mathrm{neighbors}}$ should satisfy the following natural constraints.
+5. It is not possible to send messages to yourself.
+6. For any $p,q\in\mathbb P_n$, information from $p$ to $q$ can be delivered by a sequence of message exchanging between neighbor processes always.

+More formally, the presumptions (5) and (6) are represented by the following constraints for the function $\mathop{\mathr{neighbors}}$.

 1. $p\notin\mathop{\mathrm{neighbors}}(p)$ for any $p\in\mathbb P_n$;
 2. $q\in\mathop{\mathrm{delivery}}(p)$ for any $p,q\in\mathbb P_n$.